 We sit high above a small valley in southeastern Minnesota leading into the Zumbro River.
 Our animals graze our pastures every spring, summer, and fall, then munch on hay during the winter.
-The llamas Chachi, Zipper, and Tucker guard our flock from coyotes.
+Our llama guards the flock from coyotes.
 Our chickens provide us with eggs.
 Our beef cattle come to us as young calves, drinking only milk.
 Then in a few months they’re able to ‘graduate’ to grass.
 During the winter, in addition to the main diet of hay, we feed our steers a small amount of corn for energy and growth.

 CURRENT SITUATION: BEEF FOR SALE NOW!
 We are selling beef in 25 pound packages.
 Let us know with an email to firstname.lastname@example.org

 BOOKS: Our farm has been featured in Catherine’s two memoirs: Hit by a Farm: How I Learned to Stop Worrying and Love the Barn, Sheepish: Two Women, Fifty Sheep, and Enough Wool to Save the Planet, as well as her novel for 8-12 year-olds, Barn Boot Blues.

 Thanks so much for your interest in our farm!